ydahal1/ydahal1/jokes.md

-What is the difference between ignorance and apathy?

-I don't know and I don't care.
+What's red and bad for your teeth?
+A Brick.

 [
-Fri Jan  9 00:31:22 UTC 2026
+Sat Jan 10 00:31:09 UTC 2026
  ]